 But to influencers themselves, this is a fundamental misunderstanding of the value exchange.
 Instagram has ballooned to more than 800 million monthly active users, many of whom come to it for travel ideas, and influencers argue that the promotions they offer allow hotels to directly market to new audiences in an authentic way.

 They’re not completely wrong.
-Most hotels acknowledge that there’s some benefit to working with influencers, it’s just that determining how to work with them—and manage their requests—is a challenge.
+Most hotels acknowledge that there’s some benefit to working with influencers; it’s just that determining how to work with them—and manage their requests—is a challenge.

-Laurie Hobbs, director of public relations and marketing at Ocean House Management, a resort management company that operates several boutique hotels in Rhode Island, said the hotel keeps a database of trusted influencers who it has partnered with before and can rely on when launching new products—recently, a customized Lilly Pulitzer suite.
+Laurie Hobbs, the director of public relations and marketing at Ocean House Management, a resort management company that operates several boutique hotels in Rhode Island, says the hotel keeps a database of trusted influencers who it has partnered with before and can rely on when launching new products—recently, a customized Lilly Pulitzer suite.
 When new influencers approach one of their properties, Hobbs and her team take a close look at the influencer’s follower count and aesthetic to make sure it’s the right fit.

 Joe Miragliotta, a men’s lifestyle and travel blogger who says he’s stayed in hundreds of hotels as an influencer, hates the fact that so many ham-handed wannabes are giving influencers a bad name.
 “You’ve seen the bad emails like, ‘Can you believe this influencer reaching out to me for a free stay!?’
 That’s a bad thing.
-That makes us all look bad,” he said.
+That makes us all look bad,” he says.

 Other influencers have gotten even more creative with the services they offer.
 Zach Benson, who owns a network of travel Instagram accounts and who says he has gotten more than 200 nights for free over the past year and a half, touts his background in digital marketing when he approaches hotels.
-Along with the traditional Instagram posts and Stories, Benson offers to work with a hotel’s digital marketing arm to improve the brand’s in-house social media accounts.
+Along with the traditional Instagram posts and Stories, Benson offers to work with a hotel’s digital-marketing arm to improve the brand’s in-house social-media accounts.

 “Could you think of any other business industry where it would be frowned upon for someone to reach out to a potential client and offer them an opportunity?
-You’d never see Coca Cola berate an ad salesperson at CNN for calling them up and sharing their rates.”
+You’d never see Coca-Cola berate an ad salesperson at CNN for calling them up and sharing their rates.”